Asian Quinoa Stir Fry

 Leave a Comment

 Make this easy Asian Quinoa Stir Fry with broccoli, pea pods, and red cabbage - or any vegetables that you have on hand.
 This is the perfect recipe to make at home when you are craving takeout.
-It's so easy to change and customize too!
+It's so easy to change and customize, too!

 This recipe for Asian quinoa stir fry has been a mainstay lately for lunch.
 It's so quick to prep in one day and then easy enough to portion it out for meal-prepped lunches all week.
-The best part is that the flavor and texture in this quinoa stir fry can stay fresh for up to 3 days.

 The secret to making amazing quinoa stir fry is the sauce.
 I spiced mine with sriracha and sweetened it with maple syrup.
 The combination is lip-smackingly delicious!
 It is also delicious with the peanut sauce in these Thai Quinoa Bowls.